Laura398/alten-shop-front/README.md

 ## Description

-This Frontend application is made with Angular and uses a dockerised MongoDB database.
+This Frontend application is made with Angular and can be used either with its Backend API or with a Json server.

 ## Installation